-UPDATED 6 Sept 2016: Pakistan has been forecasted to be the world’s fastest-growing Muslim economy ahead of Indonesia and Malaysia, according to London’s The Economist magazine.
+Pakistan has been forecasted to be the world’s fastest-growing Muslim economy ahead of Indonesia, Malaysia, Turkey and Egypt, the four top contenders, according to London’s The Economist magazine.

-Pakistan’s GDP growth is nearly double the 2.7% GDP growth of Israel.
+Pakistan’s gross domestic product (GDP) growth is also ahead of 3.6 percent GDP growth of Israel.

-This makes Pakistan to be world’s 5th fastest growing economy in the world, only behind India and China and two other countries.
+This makes Pakistan to be fifth fastest growing economy in the world, only behind India and China and two other Asian countries.

-In an interactive table of economic and financial indicators published on The Economist website, live data which is updated twice-daily, Pakistan GDP is forecast to be growing at 5.7% in 2016.
+In an interactive table of economic and financial indicators published on The Economist website, live data which is updated twice-daily, Pakistan GDP is forecast to be growing at 5.4 percent in 2017.

-This data is also higlighted in the 14 August piece in Pakistan’s largest-selling English-language daily, The News: Wali on The Pakistan 2050 Opportunity
+This data is also highlighted in the 14 August piece in Pakistan’s largest-selling English-language daily, The News: Back to the future: Pakistan in 2050

 The data was also mentioned by this writer in a show on Business Plus TV on Pakistan of future.
 Link below:

-It is time that Finance Minister Ishaq Dar takes steps to put economy on the path of irreversible growth.
+Is it not the time that Finance Minister Ishaq Dar takes concrete steps to put economy on a path of irreversible growth?

 In the 2014 forecast by The Economist, Pakistan was world’s 6th fastest-growing country.

-August 2016 update: When you view The Economist interactive data, country ranking may change as we change the parameter or filter.
+August 2016 update: When you view The Economist interactive data table above, country ranking may change as you change the parameter or the filter.

 Case in point: In June update, Pakistan lagged behind Malaysia and Indonesia’s growth rates.
-In August, Pakistan was back to fastest-growing Muslim-economy status (see latest chart below).
+In August, Pakistan was back to fastest-growing Muslim-economy status.